scottgonzalez/node-github-notifier/README.md

 # node-git-notifier

-An EventEmitter built on top of GitHub post-receive hooks.
+An EventEmitter built on top of [GitHub Webhooks](https://developer.github.com/webhooks/).

 Support this project by [donating on Gratipay](https://gratipay.com/scottgonzalez/).